tomato42/tls13-spec/draft-ietf-tls-tls13.md

 (end-entity) certificate in the server's Certificate message.
-If the signature is of type "offline", then the serialized UnsignedParameters structure is signed directly with the context string "TLS 1.3, server offline parameters" (note that this does not depend on any handshake parameters, so it can be computed offline).
-If the signature is of type "online" then the concatenation of the session_hash and the serialized parameters is signed, with a context string of "TLS 1.3, server online parameters".
+If the signature is of type "offline", then the serialized UnsignedParameters structure is signed directly with the context string "TLS 1.3, server offline configuration" (note that this does not depend on any handshake parameters, so it can be computed offline).
+If the signature is of type "online" then the concatenation of the session_hash prior to this message is signed, with a context string of "TLS 1.3, server online parameters".

 The client MUST verify the signature prior to accepting it and terminate the handshake with a fatal decrypt_error alert if the